Aliases for STIM1 Gene

 GeneCards Summary for STIM1 Gene

 STIM1 (Stromal Interaction Molecule 1) is a Protein Coding gene.
-Diseases associated with STIM1 include immunodeficiency 10 and classic kaposi sarcoma.
+Diseases associated with STIM1 include immunodeficiency 10 and myopathy, tubular aggregate, 1.
 Among its related pathways are Downstream Signaling Events Of B Cell Receptor (BCR) and Class I MHC mediated antigen processing and presentation.
 GO annotations related to this gene include calcium ion binding and microtubule plus-end binding.
 An important paralog of this gene is STIM2.

 UniProtKB/Swiss-Prot for STIM1 Gene